 Who Played Wendy Peffercorn?

 At the public pool where Wendy was a lifeguard, Squints pretends to drown so he can be saved.
-In the slyest of moves, he waits until Wendy and her one-piece, red bathing suit try reviving him with mouth-to-mouth.
-Squints plants a big kiss on her only to be dragged out of the local pool, called a “little pervert,” and banned.
+In the slyest of moves, he waits until Wendy and her one-piece, red bathing suit try reviving him with mouth-to-mouth action.
+Squints plants a big kiss on her only to be dragged out of the local pool, called a “little pervert” and banned.

 Don’t worry.
 The fictional couple got married and had nine children.